 Large-Format, Bond

-This paper is slightly thinner and slightly less quality than our laser paper.
-It is good for test prints and experimentation.
+Notes: This paper is slightly thinner and less high-quality than our laser paper.
+It is suitable for test prints and experimentation.

 Large-Format, Matte